Phoenix · 7th Avenue · Indian School to Camelback

 Sources

-Footnotes for the researched district copy.
+References for the district notes.

 1. 01